MihaiLupoiu/PTPdComparation/README.md

 ![Alt text](DSC_0662.JPG?raw=true "Optional Title")

-In order to compilate the code you have to be in a UNIX sistem, enter en client or server folder and do:
+In order to compilate the code you have to be in a UNIX sistem, enter en client and do:

 ```
 mkdir build